 What is PII?

-You can also find examples of PII in the accounts you use, like your Google to Apple IDs, which can be linked to your name, your email address, and the apps you have.
-You’ll also find it in places like the apps you use to map your runs, because the combination of your smartphone’s unique device ID and GPS tracking can be used in conjunction with other information to identify who you are and where you like to do your 5k hill days.
-The same goes for messenger apps, which can collect how you interact with others, how often you use the app, and your location information based on your IP address, GPS information, or both.
+You can also find pieces of your PII in the accounts you use, like your Google to Apple IDs, which can be linked to your name, your email address, and the apps you have.
+You’ll also find it in the apps you use.
+For example, there’s PII in the app you use to map your walks and runs, because the combination of your smartphone’s unique device ID and GPS tracking can be used in conjunction with other information to identify who you are, not to mention where you typically like to do your 5k hill days.
+The same goes for messenger apps, which can collect how you interact with others, how often you use the app and your location information based on your IP address, GPS information, or both.

 Protecting your PII protects your identity and privacy

-I’ve outlined a set of ten things you can do to help ensure that what’s private stays that way.
+Here are several things you can do to help ensure that what’s private stays that way:

 1) Use a complete security platform that can also protect your privacy

-Square One is to protect your devices with comprehensive security software.
+Square One is to protect your devices with comprehensive online protection software.
 This will defend you against the latest virus, malware, spyware, and ransomware attacks plus further protect your privacy and identity.
-In addition to this, it can also provide it can also provide strong password protection by generating and automatically storing complex passwords to keep your credentials safer from hackers and crooks who may try to force their way into your accounts.
+In addition to this, it can also provide strong password protection by generating and automatically storing complex passwords to keep your credentials safer from hackers and crooks who may try to force their way into your accounts.

-Further, security software can also include a firewall that blocks unwanted traffic from entering your home network, such as an attacker poking around for network vulnerabilities so that they can “break in” to your computer and steal information.
-Again, setting yourself up with security software really is your first step, as it offers numerous means of protecting your PII and other important information.
+Further, security software can also include a firewall that blocks unwanted traffic from entering your home network, such as an attacker poking around for network vulnerabilities so that they can “break-in” to your computer and steal information.

 2) Use a VPN

 Also known as a virtual private network, a VPN helps protect your vital PII and other data with bank-grade encryption.
 The VPN encrypts your internet connection to keep your online activity private on any network, even public networks.
-Using a public network without a VPN can increase your cybersecurity risk because others on the network may be able to easily hack into your browsing and data.
+Using a public network without a VPN can increase your cybersecurity risk because others on the network can potentially spy on your browsing and activity.

-If you’re new to the notion of using a VPN, check out my recent article on the VPNs and how to choose one so that you can get the best protection and privacy possible.
+If you’re new to the notion of using a VPN, check out this article on VPNs and how to choose one so that you can get the best protection and privacy possible.

 3) Keep a close grip on your Social Security Number

-Certain businesses and medical practices may ask you for your SSN for billing practices and the like.
-You don’t have to provide it (although some businesses could refuse service if you don’t).
+Certain businesses and medical practices may ask you for your SSN for billing purposes and the like.
+You don’t have to provide it (although some businesses could refuse service if you don’t), and you can always ask if they will accept some alternative form of information.
 However, there are a handful of instances where an SSN is a requirement.
 These include:

-Be aware that many instances of hacked credit cards come by way of internal negligence, rather than the direct efforts of cybercriminals.
+Be aware that hackers often get a hold of SSNs because the organization holding that information gets hacked or compromised itself.
 Minimizing how often you provide your SSN can offer an extra degree of protection.